Empty kitchens, closed stores: Small China firms struggle to cope with epidemic fallout

 “If the government announces that the virus is under control and people are encouraged to go out, things will definitely change,” he said.

-$1 = 7.0799 Chinese yuan renminbi Reporting by Tingshu Wang and Gabriel Crossley Editing by Tony Munroe and Kirsten Donovan
+Reporting by Tingshu Wang and Gabriel Crossley; Editing by Tony Munroe and Kirsten Donovan